SakibAhmedShuva/Groq-Based-LLM-ChatBot-API/README.md

-# Groq-Based-LLM-ChatBot-API
+# Groq-Based-LLM-ChatBot-App

-Free LLM ChatBot API Powered by Groq API with a ChatGPT-like HTML Template
+Free LLM ChatBot App Powered by Groq API with a ChatGPT-like HTML frontend.

 ## Description